 Allies in Refugee Integration

-Led by OCASI in close partnership with Refugee 613, Allies for Refugee Integration engages service providers, refugee sponsors, formerly sponsored refugees and other stakeholders in Ontario to find ways to improve communication and connection to support refugee resettlement.
-Our research and work with stakeholders in 2019-2020 highlighted several areas for improvement.
+Our Allies for Refugee Integration (ARI) initiative engages service providers, private refugee sponsors, formerly sponsored refugees and other stakeholders in Ontario to find ways to improve communication and connection to support refugee resettlement.
+ARI is an OCASI-led partnership with Refugee 613.